 - 1. Explain the types of software design - 2.
 Explain the different concepts of object-oriented design - 3.
-Mention and discuss two generic approaches for software design
+Mention and discuss two generic approaches for software design - 4.
+Describe the bottom-up design approach. - 5.
+Describe the fundamental concepts of object-oriented design.

-1 Explain the types of software design